xinyuan-zhao/xinyuan-zhao.github.io/content/authors/admin/_index.md

     url: https://www.ualberta.ca/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include distributed mobile computing and programmable matter.

 # Interests to show in About widget
 interests:
   - Artificial Intelligence
-  - Computational Linguistics
   - Information Retrieval

 # Education to show in About widget